Georgia Medicare Optometry Services

 After cataract surgery with IOL implantation, the beneficiary is entitled to one pair of conventional eyeglasses or contact lenses under Section 1861(s)(8).
 The benefit:

-Approximate Medicare-approved amount for post-cataract eyewear: $100 to $200 per pair, depending on lens type and complexity.
-Medicare pays 80 percent after the deductible (often already met by the cataract surgery itself), and the beneficiary owes 20 percent (often covered by Medigap).
+Medicare pays 80 percent of the conventional approved amount for the post-cataract eyewear after the Part B deductible (often already met by the cataract surgery itself), and the beneficiary owes the remaining 20 percent, frequently covered by Medigap.
+In 2026 the Part B deductible is $283.

 Beneficiaries should order the post-cataract eyewear within a reasonable time after surgery.
 No specific deadline is set, but waiting more than several months may complicate the claim.